mgsalama/mgsalama.github.io/README.md

 ## Hello there!

-In the process of learning Github pages.
-More soon!
+Site still currently in development.

-To be implemented:
+Pages still to be implemented:
 * About Me
-* Projects & Experience
+* Resume

-* Resume & Contact Info
+Feel free to read the `README.txt` for information on the theme and template used.